Pharmacology Anticoagulants #4

 - Reporting toxicity symptoms of visual disturbances

 This answer is not correct because warfarin does not have visual disturbance as a toxicity symptom.
 This symptom is most related to toxicity associated with digoxin therapy.
-If a patient takes too much warfarin, bleeding and hemorrhage will occur.
+If a client takes too much warfarin, bleeding and hemorrhage will occur.

-Warfarin therapy is important to understand because it is commonly utilized in patients being treated for atrial fibrillation and deep vein thrombosis (DVT).
+Warfarin therapy is important to understand because it is commonly utilized in clients being treated for atrial fibrillation and deep vein thrombosis (DVT).
 A DVT can be very dangerous due to the ability of it to move to the lungs (pulmonary embolism) and cause life threatening symptoms.
-The healthcare provider will prescribe periodic blood tests of prothrombin time (PT) and/or international ratio (INR) to monitor the patient’s therapeutic level needed to decrease clotting associated with these conditions.
+The healthcare provider will prescribe periodic blood tests of prothrombin time (PT) and/or international ratio (INR) to monitor the client’s therapeutic level needed to decrease clotting associated with these conditions.
 The nurse should also teach about the bleeding risks associated with warfarin therapy and what to report.

 Test Taking Tip

 Do not worry if you select the same numbered answer repeatedly, because there usually is no pattern to the answers.